 - Oops!Something went wrong.Please try again later.

-When you buy and hold a stock for the long term, you definitely want it to provide a positive return.
+If you buy and hold a stock for many years, you'd hope to be making a profit.
 But more than that, you probably want to see it rise more than the market average.
-But Public Service Enterprise Group Incorporated (NYSE:PEG) has fallen short of that second goal, with a share price rise of 47% over five years, which is below the market return.
-But if you include dividends then the return is market-beating.
-Looking at the last year alone, the stock is up 7.4%.
+But Public Service Enterprise Group Incorporated (NYSE:PEG) has fallen short of that second goal, with a share price rise of 35% over five years, which is below the market return.
+On a brighter note, more newer shareholders are probably rather content with the 22% share price gain over twelve months.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
 As it happens, Public Service Enterprise Group's TSR for the last 5 years was 61%, which exceeds the share price return mentioned earlier.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective

 Public Service Enterprise Group shareholders are up 26% for the year (even including dividends).
 But that was short of the market average.
 The silver lining is that the gain was actually better than the average annual return of 10% per year over five year.
 This could indicate that the company is winning over new investors, as it pursues its strategy.
 It's always interesting to track share price performance over the longer term.
 But to understand Public Service Enterprise Group better, we need to consider many other factors.
 Take risks, for example - Public Service Enterprise Group has 2 warning signs (and 1 which makes us a bit uncomfortable) we think you should know about.